glennlugod/hl7-capture/docs/stories/story-configuration-panel.md

 4. Accessibility test: Tab through controls in logical order, screen reader labels present.

+5. Reset test: Click Reset to Defaults → all fields return to default values.

 ## Tasks/Subtasks

-- [ ] Implement `ConfigurationPanel` composing `InterfaceSelector`, `MarkerConfigForm`, Advanced options and Presets.
+- [ ] Implement `ConfigurationPanel` composing `InterfaceSelector`, `MarkerConfigForm`, and Advanced options.
   - [ ] Create `ConfigurationPanel` component file and styles
   - [ ] Compose `InterfaceSelector` and `MarkerConfigForm` subcomponents
-  - [ ] Add UI for Advanced options and Presets list
+  - [ ] Add UI for Advanced options (Snaplen, BPF override, buffer size)
+  - [ ] Add Reset to Defaults button

-- [ ] Wire to IPC for `getNetworkInterfaces`, `validateMarkerConfig`, save/load presets and `startCapture`.
+- [ ] Wire to IPC for `getNetworkInterfaces`, `validateMarkerConfig`, and `startCapture`.
   - [ ] Implement IPC calls in renderer preload/service
   - [ ] Add normalization and validation helpers in `lib/utils`
+  - [ ] Maintain configuration state in React component

 - [ ] Add unit and integration tests.
   - [ ] Unit tests for validation and normalization
   - [ ] Integration test: fill valid config and trigger startCapture IPC
+  - [ ] Test Reset to Defaults functionality

 ## Notes

-Keep the component small and focused; it should delegate normalization and file IO to utility modules and main-process handlers.
+Keep the component small and focused; it should delegate normalization to utility modules and handle IPC calls for capture operations.
+Configuration is stored in component state and in-memory during the session.